Sandberg's LeanIn.org criticized over call for unpaid intern

-SAN FRANCISCO (Reuters) - Wanted: aggressive go-getter to join high-profile foundation advocating for women’s rights in a male-dominated corporate world.
+SAN FRANCISCO, Aug 15 (Reuters) - Wanted: aggressive go-getter to join high-profile foundation advocating for women’s rights in a male-dominated corporate world.
 Must work for free.

 LeanIn.org, the nonprofit created by wealthy Facebook chief operating officer Sheryl Sandberg, created a stir on Thursday with a job ad posted by one of its editors that called for an editorial intern to work for no pay at the group, which works primarily to empower women.